 North American Conference (NAC) became Conference of Presentation Sisters of North America (CPS).
 The new structure included executive director and executive team, consisting of three members of the Conference.
 Sister Monica Miller (San Francisco) served as executive director.

-The Conference added an executive assistant to support the executive team of the Conference.
+The Conference added Fargo Associate Julie French as executive assistant to support the executive team of the Conference.
 The leadership structure now includes a three-member executive team and the executive assistant.

 Lisa Olson was hired as Conference coordinator to replace Julie French.
 Lisa had previously worked with the Aberdeen Presentation Sisters.

 In 2014 the Conference sponsored an eco-spirituality retreat in Los Gatos, California.
 Every Conference congregations was represented in participants.